Wait...I have a Service Dog?!

 That's a bit on service dogs in general.
 Now, let's talk about mine.
 Archer is turning 2 in August, so he's still in training, but he can already do so many amazing things.

 I'm not sure exactly what type of service dog he'd be classified as, so I'm going to go with multipurpose.
-You'll see why in a minute.
-I have psychiatric and neurological disabilities with a cardiac element.
+He does alerts and behavior interruptions, as well as retrievals.

 Thank you so much for reading as always!!
 I hope you like the new content (and pom pics).
 If you want to learn more about my service dog and our training journey, click on this button below!
 I'll be hopefully posting content on a semi-regular basis again.